OhadCohen97/Multi-Microphone-Speech-Emotion-Recognition-using-the-HTS-AT/README.md

-# Multi-Microphone Speech Emotion Recognition using HTS-AT
+# Multi-Microphone Speech Emotion Recognition using HTS-AT - Accepted to ICASSP 2025

 🚀 **Official repository for the paper:**
 **"Multi-Microphone Speech Emotion Recognition using the Hierarchical Token-semantic Audio Transformer Architecture"** (ICASSP 2025)\